jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 sub-directory called “somedata”.
 We will be using this data to illustrate a few things.

-First, if an example starts with the “\$” prompt, it is run in the terminal shell.
-If it starts with the “>>>” prompt, it is run in pyspark shell.
-If code is within a “box” you should consider it a code fragment for illustration purposes and not a command you are asked to execute.
+First, if an example starts with the `“$”` prompt, it is run in the terminal shell.
+If it starts with the `“>>>”` prompt, it is run in pyspark shell.
+If code is within a *box you should consider it a code fragment for illustration purposes and not a command you are asked to execute.